IshitaVashist/LuxCarServices/README.md

 # <h1 align="center"> 🚙 Lux-Car-Services 🚗   </h1>

-<h2 align="center">LuxCarServices is a ride-hailing application similar to Uber, offering seamless booking, real-time tracking, and a smooth user experience.
+<h2 align="center">Lux-Car-Services is a ride-hailing application similar to Uber, offering seamless booking, real-time tracking, and a smooth user experience.
 It connects passengers with drivers efficiently while ensuring a safe and reliable journey.
 </h2>